minzzelo/cs2101ug/docs/UserGuide.md

 * Do you get frustrated navigating the CS2103 website?
 * Do you want to score well in your examinations?

-I’m sure you want to score in your examination :smiley: so please proceed on to this user guide to discover the formula for scoring well in your exam.
+I’m sure you want to score in your examination 😊 so please proceed on to this user guide to discover the formula for scoring well in your exam.

 <div style="page-break-after: always;"></div>